 The Problem With Traditional Monthly Budgeting

 It’s too much time to predict.
-There are four weeks (sometimes five) to accommodate here.
+There are four weeks (sometimes five) to accommodate.
 Yes, if we got paid once per month, we could plan for all of our expenses for the entire month.
-But why not break it down and plan for the times when you do have your money.
+But why not break it down and plan for the times when you do have your money?

-You do not have all of your money at the start of the month, and you really can’t know what is going to happen during that month.
-Having all your sinking funds fully funded is a great thing, but something always comes up.
+Having all your sinking funds fully funded is excellent, but something always comes up.
+You do not have all of your money at the start of the month, and you really can’t know what will happen during that month.
 I find it so much easier to manage than an entire month.

 Living Paycheck To Paycheck On Purpose

-Most see living paycheck to paycheck and a negative thing, and it is in the stereotypical sense.
-I propose trying it all little different.
+Most see living paycheck to paycheck as a negative thing, which is stereotypical.
+I propose trying it all little differently.
 Live paycheck to paycheck on purpose.
 Design your financial life around the way you get paid.

 We get paid every other week, so we budget biweekly.

-Because we like to focus on both short term and long term goals, budgeting bi-weekly allows us to look at our short term financial goals in these smaller chunks of time without getting overwhelmed and giving us control over our money.
+Because we like to focus on short-term and long-term goals, budgeting bi-weekly allows us to look at our short-term financial goals in these smaller chunks without getting overwhelmed and giving us control over our money.

-What does it mean to live from paycheck to paycheck?
+What does it mean to live paycheck to paycheck?

 It means that there is no cushion for errors or emergencies.
-By the time the next paycheck has come, there is no money left in their account.
+No money is left in their account when the next paycheck has cont.
 It has all been spent.